AI Agents SDLC Platform: Authoring, Enforcement, and Documentation Agents Across the Full Software Development Lifecycle

 The Coach explains the fixes in his language.
 Then it offers to draft the missing test cases.
 He clicks once.
 Six tests appear in a sub-PR.
 He merges and moves on.

-A federal release with 9 of 11 gates passed.
-The Deploy button is greyed out because the rollback plan is missing and the CS team training acknowledgments aren’t in.
+Two days later the release with that story is ready.
+Nine of eleven gates passed.
+The Deploy button is greyed out because the rollback plan is missing.
 No amount of pressure changes that.
+Once both items resolve, she clicks Deploy.
+Audit-ready, signed, sealed.

 The auditor shows up unannounced.